I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/srb/nf-srb-scsiportlogerror.md

 ## -remarks
 <p>A miniport driver should log all real hardware errors.
 However, it should not log common operational errors, such as selection time-outs or bus resets.</p>

-<p>A miniport driver should log all real hardware errors.
-However, it should not log common operational errors, such as selection time-outs or bus resets.</p>

 ## -requirements
 <table>
 <tr>